dedalusmax/live-chef/cli-steps.md

 ng g class admin/shared/models/user ng g service shared/services/web-api -m app
 ```
+- add username and password fields into User class
 - copy the code from this project into the file!
 - add references into app.module.ts